tomcardoso/dd-bias-2021/README.md

 # Investigating systemic racial bias in federal prisons

 ![The first page of an anonymous inmate's Custody Rating Scale form](https://assets.documentcloud.org/documents/7274424/pages/CRS-assessment-form-p1-large.gif)
-_The first page of an anonymous inmate's Custody Rating Scale form_
+_The first page of an anonymous inmate's Custody Rating Scale form._

 This is the repository for a talk on investigating systemic bias in Canada's federal prison risk assessments.
 The slides can be found here: https://tomcardoso.github.io/dd-bias-2021/